rust-lang/rust-wiki-backup/Proposal-to-address-Dan's-bug.md

 ## Defining mut memory

 We already have a definition for when an lvalue is mutable.
-The algorithm is given in `mut.rs` and we can reuse it.
+The algorithm is given in `mut.rs` and we can mostly reuse it, though we will have to be careful around `&&` references, as these may in fact point to mutable memory.
 However, there is a hole in our type system (see Appendix A) which actually makes this algorithm unsound (and, indeed, the type system itself, which treats supposedly immutable fields covariantly, and probably alias analysis too).
 We